 3 salmon fillets, skinless and boneless.

-1. Heat the oil in a frying pan and cook the onion fairly gently until softened but not coloured in any way.
+1. Heat the oil in a frying pan and add the bacon, onion and garlic.
+Fry until the onion is softened but not coloured in any way and the bacon is cooked through.

-3. Add the rest of the ingredients and stir to combine.
+3. Add the rest of the ingredients (except for the salmon) and stir to combine.
 Simmer over a low to medium heat, stirring regularly, until thickened.

-4. Place the fish fillets - upside down - onto a flat roasting tray and place under a pre-heated grill for 2-3 minutes.
+4. Place the fish fillets - upside down - onto a flat roasting tray, season and drizzle with olive oil.
+Place under a pre-heated grill for 2-3 minutes.
 Turn the fish carefully and replace under the grill for as long as it takes for the fish to change from translucent to opaque.

 5. Taste the sauce for seasoning and adjust if necessary.

-6. Serve the fish with the sauce drizzled over.
+6. Serve the fish over couscous or fettucine pasta, with the sauce drizzled over.